LaputanMachines/MicrosoftRants/README.md

     - This has to happen every time a change is made to the code.
 As you can imagine, this gets old quick.
 If you don't do this, either VSCode will explode (a flood of error messages related to reusing the old PS1 terminal) or the debugger will disconnect from the executing function.
 The latter is particularly upsetting.
 If you set some breakpoints and try to trigger them via a Postman request, you'll be stuck scratching your head wondering why none of them pause execution.
 2. When debugging Azure Functions with PowerShell, breakpoints set inside functions only work like half the time.
 I'm serious.
     - You have to set breakpoints in the main caller and then manually step-into the function you want to debug.
 Of course, when you go to show this to someone, the debugger magically gets its shit together.
 Maybe I need to pair-program full-time...
+    - UPDATE The debugger will never hit a breakpoint if it's on the first line of a function.